Classport: Designing Runtime Dependency Introspection for Java: Design of

 The annotation contains the GAV coordinate, i.e., group, artifact, and version of the dependency to which the class belongs.
 The Retention annotation~\cite{retention}, \texttt{@Retention(RetentionPolicy.RUNTIME)}, is used to make the \texttt{ClassportInfo} annotation visible at runtime.
 After the injection of \ssc information by the \embedder, the target application is packaged as a \uberjar.

-Once dependency metadata has been embedded, it has to be retrieved during execution.
-The \textbf{\retriever} component of \tool enables this by dynamically extracting the embedded dependency metadata at runtime.
-As illustrated in phase 4 of Figure~\ref{fig:overview}, the \retriever introspects the running application, reading embedded annotations from running classes to recover dependency metadata.
+As illustrated in phase 4 of Figure~\ref{fig:overview}, the \retriever instruments the running application, reading embedded annotations from classes at load time and intercepting method invocations to record which dependency each invoked method belongs to.
 This process allows \tool to determine which dependencies are actually used during execution, providing a precise view of the runtime dependency set.